 To keep track of steps, I use the Health app in my iPhone.

-The daily background color is to document my daily steps in fractions of 250 steps.
+I use the daily background color to document my daily steps in fractions of 250 steps.
 As an example, after 2000 steps (which would be the icon with no paint), I'm painting colors to show as close as I can to 2250, 2500, 2750, and then up to 2999, instead of then rounding up to 3000 steps.